metreeca/metreeca-core/docs/latest/tutorials/linked-data-interaction/index.md

 ---
-title:	    Linked Data Development Tutorial
+title:	    Interacting with Model‑Driven Linked Data REST APIs
-excerpt:    Hands-on guided tour of read/write linked data REST APIs
+excerpt:    Hands-on guided tour of read/write model-driven linked data REST APIs
-tags:	    Tutorial
-module:     "${docs.module}"
-version:    "${docs.version}"
 ---

 # Getting Started

-This example-driven tutorial demonstrates how to take advantage of read/write REST APIs published with the [Metreeca](https://www.metreeca.com/platform/) model-driven linked data platform to support rapid data-driven app development.
+This example-driven tutorial demonstrates how to interact with read/write REST APIs published with the Metreeca/Link model-driven linked data framework to support rapid data-driven app development.
 Basic familiarity with  [linked data](https://www.w3.org/standards/semanticweb/data) concepts and [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) APIs is required.

 To get started open [https://demo.metreeca.com/workspace/](https://demo.metreeca.com/workspace/) with a [supported](../../handbooks/installation#system-requirements) web browser and activate your demo workspace by agreeing to the terms of service and the privacy policy.